 IDC’s survey found that companies succeeding with digital transformation made cloud computing the highest priority area for crisis response, with the number one priority being integrated customer touchpoints.
 In fact, more than half the executives surveyed (55%) predicted the COVID-19 pandemic would increase their spending on cloud computing.

 Cloud software, like CRM, allows a company to connect its teams on a shared, work-from-anywhere system with a unified view of its customers so that employees can engage customers across every touchpoint.

-“I wouldn’t say that COVID-19 changed what we were doing so much as how quickly we were doing it”, says Morgan Griffith, vice president of digital strategy and transformation for Bon Secours Mercy Health.
-“We had already kicked off a road map to develop an enterprise wide closed loop patient access and engagement platform, and having this plan in place allowed us to accelerate our virtual offerings, and tighter integration of our web portal and website tools for consumers,” she adds.
+“I wouldn’t say that COVID-19 changed what we were doing so much as how quickly we were doing it”, said Morgan Griffith, vice president of digital strategy and transformation for Bon Secours Mercy Health.
+“We had already kicked off a road map to develop an enterprise-wide closed-loop patient access and engagement platform, and having this plan in place allowed us to accelerate our virtual offerings, and tighter integration of our web portal and website tools for consumers,” she adds.

 At the peak of uncertainty, Bon Secours Mercy Health managed to ramp up from a 50–200 virtual patient visits a day to more than 8,000 through the use of cloud technology like Customer 360.

 Most of the executives who participated in the IDC survey said the “single biggest challenge” presented by COVID-19 related to employees.
 Standard onboarding and training quickly became a myriad of new operations.
 On the contrary, the subcomponents such as security and automation in Figure 5 of the whitepaper indicate employee-related challenges won’t go away without the right technology in place.
 These pervasive challenges have inspired us to create solutions to help companies create safe and resilient workplaces.